Comment on page

 After a project has proven that it removed or reduced GHG emissions, it receives carbon credits.
 These credits are issued in an active state because they represent an environmental impact claim.

 Most projects don't have connections to companies that want to buy carbon credits to be more sustainable.
 So they often sell their active credits to intermediaries — brokers, resellers, and retailers.
 Active carbon credits can pass from one hand to another without losing their active status.
-But when a buyer wants to use a credit to compensate (or offset) GHG emissions for carbon accounting purposes, their credits need to be *retired.* After being retired, the carbon credit has fulfilled its duty, and its environmental impact claim is consumed — no one else will be able to claim a carbon removal or reduction for this credit.
+But when a buyer wants to use a credit to compensate (or offset) GHG emissions for carbon accounting purposes, their credits need to be retired.
+After being retired, the carbon credit has fulfilled its duty, and its environmental impact claim is consumed — no one else will be able to claim a carbon removal or reduction with that specific credit.

 The registries that standards bodies maintain typically run on centralized databases.
 These systems track carbon credit ownership and record which credits have been retired.
 Different registries have different functionalities available to users and project developers.